This news release presents provisional data on residential property sale transactions based on the date of registration with the tax authority.

 Promise of sale agreements

-In August 2023, 970 promise of sale agreements relating to residential property were registered, equivalent to an increase of 5.5 per cent over the previous year (Table 4a, Chart 1).
-Individual potential buyers (households) accounted for 893 (or 92.1 per cent) of these agreements, while the rest mainly involved companies (Table 4b).
+In April 2023, 1,061 promise of sale agreements relating to residential property were registered, equivalent to an increase of 4.4 per cent over the previous year (Table 4a).
+Individual potential buyers (households) accounted for 984 of these agreements, representing 92.7 per cent of the total, while the rest mainly involved companies (Table 4b).

 Promise of sale agreements by district and by locality

-The largest number of promise of sale agreements related to residential properties were registered in the Northern Harbour District with 285 agreements, followed by the Northern District with 210 agreements.
-On the other hand, the lowest figures of promise of sale agreements were noted in the Western District, and the Gozo and Comino District, at 101 and 108 agreements, respectively (Table 5).
+The largest number of promise of sale agreements related to residential properties in the Northern Harbour District with 305 agreements, followed by the Northern District with 223 agreements.
+On the other hand, the lowest figures of promise of sale agreements were noted in the Western District, and the Gozo and Comino District, at 106 and 118 agreements, respectively (Table 5).

-The highest numbers of promise of sale agreements were recorded in the following localities: San Pawl Il-Baħar (99), L-Imsida (53) and Marsaskala (42) (Table 9, Chart 2b).
-The sum of agreements recorded in these localities corresponded to 20.0 per cent of the total promise of sale agreements registered during August 2023.
+The highest numbers of promise of sale agreements were recorded in the following localities: San Pawl il-Baħar (108), Birkirkara (51), Il-Mosta (47) and Marsaskala (39) (Chart 2b).
+The sum of agreements recorded in these localities exceeded 23.0 per cent of the total amount of promise of sale agreements registered during April 2023.

 Promise of Sale Agreements

 No Data Found